Carnivorous Plants

 Sundew (Drosera)

-The largest genus of carnivorous plants Drosera, or Sundews.
+The largest genus of carnivorous plants is Drosera, or Sundews.
 These are another example of a sticky trap plant.
-Sundews have long thin leaves covered in hairs that secrete sweet nectar attractive its prey.
+Sundews have long, thin leaves covered in hairs that secrete sweet nectar that is attractive to its prey.
 When an insect lands on the leaves it gets stuck.
 The hairs then roll around the prey, trapping it further.
 Digestion occurs over a course of a few days.